 The final step (apart from filling out the rest of the Game Options with icons, etc...
 See here for more information) is to link the PFX file we made previously with the game.
 This is done from the Packaging section of the Game Options:

 Here you point GameMaker Studio 2 to the PFX file that we created earlier and click the "Install" button.
-This will install the file for the project and you can now continue to build and upload the game for the MS Store.
+This will install the file for the project (don't forget to click the Apply button before leaving the Game Options).

 Compiling Your Game